ammar1y/Analysis-of-International-Football-Matches-Between-1872-and-2018/README.md

-# Analysis-of-International-Football-Matches-Between-1872-and-2018
+# Analysis of International Football Matches Between 1872 and 2018

-Analysis of International Football Matches Between 1872 and 2018 (More than 40,000 Matches).
+Analysis of International Football Matches Between 1872 and 2018 (More than 40,000 Matches). 📊⚽️🥅

 The code and comments are available in the Jupyter notebook.